North Lake Tahoe

 Explore the North Shore of Lake Tahoe

-When it comes to winter, Tahoe North’s outdoor action options ain’t snow joke.
-Home to two stunning Lake Tahoe ski resorts—and a pole’s throw from ten more, including the Olympic-legendary Squaw Valley Alpine Meadows—North Shore Tahoe skiers and riders can choose from leisurely beginner runs to double black diamond bombers, and everything in between.
+When it comes to winter, North Lake Tahoe’s outdoor action options ain’t snow joke with limitless opportunities for skiing, ice skating, or sleigh riding.
+Home to two stunning Lake Tahoe ski resorts—and a pole’s throw from ten more, including the Olympic-legendary Palisades Tahoe North Shore Tahoe skiers and riders can choose from leisurely beginner runs to double black diamond bombers, and everything in between.

 Family-sized Diamond Peak Ski Resort wows with some of the best blue water vistas in the entire basin (trust us: they’ll make you wanna slow your roll, no matter your shred cred), while Mt.
 Rose-Ski Tahoe boasts the highest base around (8,260 ft!) and legendary, white-knuckled chutes.